neuroailab/flex-ml-agents/linux-flexlib/README.md

 Once this is done you can build a Linux binary of FleX ML Agents in the Unity Editor on a Windows machine.
 Therefore, open the **UnitySDK** project and select **File&rarr;Build Settings...**.
 Change the `Target Platform` to `Linux` and the `Architecture` to `x86_64`.
 Enable `Headless Mode` if your environment does not render out any images.
 Click on `Build` and select where you would like to store your binary.
 Press `Save` and you are done and your binary will have been build.

-Without `Headless Mode`, that means if you want to render images on a cluster without a display, you will need to have **X Server** running on your display-less cluster machine.
+Without `Headless Mode`, that means if you want to render images on a cluster without a display, you will need to have **X Server** running on your cluster machine.
 To start up **X** execute the following commands:

 ```bash
 sudo service lightdm stop